inxilpro/Wordpress-Domain-Mapping/readme.txt

 Your users should go to Tools->Domain Mapping where they can add or delete domains.
 One domain must be set as the primary domain for the blog.
 When mapping a domain, (like 'example.com') your users must create an A record in their DNS pointing at that IP address.
 They should use multiple A records if your server uses more than one IP address.
 If your user is mapping a hostname of a domain (sometimes called a "subdomain") like www.example.com or blog.example.com it's sufficient to create a CNAME record pointing at their blog url (NOT IP address).

-The login page will almost always redirect back to the blog's original domain for login to ensure the user is logged in on the original netowrk as well as the domain mapped one.
+The login page will almost always redirect back to the blog's original domain for login to ensure the user is logged in on the original network as well as the domain mapped one.
 For security reasons remote login is disabled if you allow users to use their Dashboard on the mapped domain.

 Super admins can now choose to either allow users to setup DNS ANAME records by supplying an IP (or list of IP addresses) or set a CNAME but not both (entering a CNAME for the end user voids the use of IP's)